14 Days Tour from Marrakech

 Day 14: Transfer to Marrakech or Casablanca Airport

-Your 14 days Morocco itinerary from Marrakech comes to an end today with a comfortable transfer to Marrakech or Casablanca Airport for your departure.
-We hope you enjoyed your time exploring Morocco with us and look forward to welcoming you again in the future.
+Your 14 days Morocco itinerary from Marrakech comes to a close with a private transfer to either Marrakech or Casablanca Airport, depending on your departure flight.
+We hope this trip gave you a genuine sense of Morocco range, from its desert and mountains to its imperial cities and coastline, and we’d love to welcome you back for another journey in the future.

 Tour Map: